Chapter 24 (Legion)

-"Chapter 24" is the fifth episode of the third season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
-It is the 24th overall episode of the series and was written by co-executive producer Olivia Dufault and producer Ben H. Winters and directed by Arkasha Stevenson.
+"Chapter 24" is the fifth episode of the third season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
+It was written by co-executive producer Olivia Dufault and producer Ben H. Winters and directed by Arkasha Stevenson.
 It originally aired on FX on July 22, 2019.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency, Division 3.
-Summerland and Division 3 eventually team up in order to catch Amahl Farouk from finding his original body.
-While Farouk was captured, David is now labeled as a threat and hunted down, prompting him to escape.
-In the episode, David sets out to find Switch in the airship, no matter how many people he has to kill to do so.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
+Eventually, he betrays his former friends at the government agency Division 3, who label him a threat and set off to hunt him down.
+In the episode, David sets out to find Switch and save her from Division 3, no matter how many people he has to kill to do so.

 According to Nielsen Media Research, the episode was seen by an estimated 0.288 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
-The episode received extremely positive reviews from critics, who praised the performances, pacing, narrative and conflicting nature of the characters.
+The episode received critical acclaim, with many praising the performances, pacing, narrative and conflicting nature of the characters.